chase-codes/istio_lab/modules/02-service-mesh-value/README.md

 #### Verify: Traffic Routing

 The canary header should route to v2, regular traffic to v1.

+Business impact: You can safely test a new version with a small audience and instantly shift traffic or roll back without downtime.

 #### Reflection Questions
 - How does this reduce deployment risk?